SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 or, if the action takes longer than one round to complete, in the same minimum time period.
 The more they try to do, however, the less care and concentration they can apply to each action.
-It becomes more diﬃcult to succeed at all of the tasks.
+It becomes more difficult to succeed at all of the tasks.
 Thus, for most characters, for each action taken beyond the ﬁrst, the player must subtract 1D from all